zen-xu/ghostty/docs/sequences/enq.md

 ## Implementation Details

-The answerback can be configured in the config file using the `enquiry-string` configuration setting or on the command line using the `--enquiry-string` parameter.
+The answerback can be configured in the config file using the `enquiry-response` configuration setting or on the command line using the `--enquiry-response` parameter.
 The default is to send an empty string (`""`).

 ## References